-With the feet together and toes on the floor, and elbows bent and resting on the floor, hold the body in a straight position for the desired length of time.
+With the feet together, toes on the floor, and elbows bent and resting on the floor, crunch the abs and hold the body in a straight position for the desired length of time.

 The plank is a simple but effective exercise to strengthen the ability of the abs to maintain the proper relationship of the pelvis and spine, in particular preventing hyperextension of the lumbar spine.

 The plank should generally be held for 20-60 seconds per set, but shorter (8-15 seconds) weighted planks are also effective.
 Generally more than 60 seconds is unnecessary and unhelpful—add weight to reduce time.